yoangau/yoangau/README.md

   <img width="500" src="img/artist-website.gif">
 </p>

 This website was completed after I discovered my significant other was paying for wordpress and was not even happy with what it offered.
-Let's just say: Occam's razor.
+It was created in a way that allows her to modify the information in the code easily and offers i18n functionalities.

 #### Technologies
 [<img height="32" width="32" src="img/logos/javascript.svg" />](https://www.javascript.com/)